 Conclusions

 Climate change adaptation strategies emphasize reducing tree densities to restore forest resilience (North et al. 2015, Young et al. 2017), but understanding the optimal complex forest structure that can enable dry western U.S. forests to persist through disturbances such as insect attack will be vital for predicting how California forests may respond to these interventions.
-We’ve shown that small, unhumanned aerial systems can be a valuable tool for investigating how this complexity in forest structure combines with environmental conditions to shape forest insect disturbance.
-We found that host tree density is a dominant driver of host mortality, likely due to energy costs associated with beetles navigating forests with many non-hosts available.
-We also showed that, even within a single forest insect/tree species pairing, in the same extreme drought, and conditional upon high levels of western pine beetle activity, host tree size may still strongly affect insect-induced tree mortality in different ways depending on background environmental conditions of water stress.
-We suggest that this may indicate different stages of bark beetle disturbance throughout the Sierra yellow pine/mixed-conifer system, with “outbreak” thresholds surpassed at the hottest, driest sites where larger trees led to more likely host mortality, but not yet surpassed in cooler, wetter sites, where smaller trees led to more likely host mortality.
+We’ve shown that small drones can be a valuable tool for investigating how this complexity in forest structure combines with environmental conditions to shape forest insect disturbance.

-Thus, we echo the conclusions of other researchers in that management interventions to reduce the severity of bark beetle disturbance severity will benefit from generally reducing tree density in this system (Young et al. 2017), but also that outcomes will be largely dependent on whether the disturbance dynamic has crossed various feedback thresholds (Raffa et al. 2008), which may be ascertained by recent advances in disturbance forecasting (Preisler et al. 2017).
+Our results support other researcher’s conclusions that management interventions to reduce the severity of bark beetle disturbance severity will benefit from generally reducing tree density (Young et al. 2017).
+However in addition, our study suggests that outcomes will depend on whether the disturbance dynamic has crossed endemic to outbreak feedback thresholds (Raffa et al. 2008), which may be ascertained by recent advances in disturbance forecasting (Preisler et al. 2017).

 Acknowledgements